Async Rust, Part One: Futures

 When regular functions call each other, they allocate space dynamically on the

 "call stack".
-But when async functions .await
+But when async functions .await each other, they get compiled

 into structs that contain other structs, and struct sizes are